h0ngcha0/git-branch-name-checker/README.md

   ```
   git seal-branch your-branch-name
   ```
+  to create your branch.
 It needs to be executable.